dahaynes/apache-flask/README.md

 This image is used as a base for Python3 Flask applications via Apache's Web Server Gateway Interface (WSGI).
+All you need to do is create a Dockerfile and use `FROM` to set this as the base image.

+The following images are available:

+* `wesbarnett/apache-flask:bionic-x86_64`.

-All you need to do is create a Dockerfile that copies your Apache configuration files and your Flask project and then enable your Apache configuration files.
+From there you Dockerfile should copy your Apache configuration files and your Flask project and then enable your Apache configuration files.
 Alternatively mount the project and configuration files with the `-v` flag when you use `docker run`.

 Place `requirements.txt` in the same directory as your Dockerfile for additional Python package requirements.
 You need at least the `flask`